13th Biennial 2025

 Coordination and organization of the team (from the 4th edition of the International Landscape Biennial to the current one).

-Eulàlia Gómez Escoda is an Architect (ETSAB) and PhD in Urbanism (UPC-Barcelona Tech).
+Eulàlia Gómez-Escoda is an architect (ETSAB) and holds a PhD in Urbanism (UPC-Barcelona TECH).

-She is Associate Professor at the Department of Urban Design and Planning DUOT at the Barcelona School of Architecture ETSAB-UPC Barcelona Tech, where she has taught since 2008.
-Since 2021, Deputy Director of International Relations at ETSAB.
+She is an Associate Professor at the Department of Urbanism, Territory and Landscape (DUTP) of the Barcelona School of Architecture (ETSAB-UPC), where she has been teaching and researching since 2008 and has been the Deputy Director of International Relations since 2021.

-Invited professor at international schools such as the School of Architecture of KU Leuven, the Royal Danish Academy of Fine Arts KADK, the German University in Cairo, the Universidad Mayor at Santiago de Chile and the Graduate School of Planning and Preservation GSAPP at Columbia University.
-She was Design Critic at Harvard University Graduate School of Design (fall 2019).
+She has been invited to teach at international schools such as KU Leuven School of Architecture, Universiteit Antwerpen, Royal Danish Academy of Fine Arts KADK, German University in Cairo, Universidad Mayor de Santiago de Chile, TEC de Monterrey in Mexico and the Graduate School of Planning and Preservation GSAPP at Columbia University.
+She was a design critic at the Graduate School of Design at Harvard University (autumn 2019).

-She contributes as a Postdoc Researcher at LUB, Barcelona Urbanism Laboratory.
-She is contributor to significant research works related to Barcelona as Barcelona Metropolis (preliminary works and analysis to develop the new Metropolitan Urban Director Plan, DHUB 2014-2015) or Cerdà and the Barcelona of the Future.
-Reality vs. Project (commemorating the 150th anniversary of the Eixample Cerdà, CCCB 2009).
-She has published in the Journal of Urban History and the Journal of Urban Design, among others.
+She is co-author of research works related to Barcelona, such as Barcelona Metropolis (preliminary work and analysis for the development of the new Metropolitan Urban Master Plan, DHUB 2014-2015) or Cerdà and the Barcelona of the Future.
+Reality vs. Project (commemoration of the 150th anniversary of the Eixample Cerdà, CCCB 2009).
+Her research has been presented at international conferences and published in the Journal of Urban History, the Journal of Urban Design and Urban Planning, among others.

 Back to International Landscape Architecture School Prize Jurors